LLaVA-VL/LLaVA-Plus-Codebase/README.md

 **We are still preparing the part.
 Stay tuned!**

-Please check out our [Model Zoo](https://github.com/haotian-liu/LLaVA/blob/main/docs/MODEL_ZOO.md) for all public LLaVA-Plus checkpoints, and the instructions of how to use the weights.
+Please check out our [Model Zoo](https://github.com/LLaVA-VL/LLaVA-Plus-Codebase/blob/main/docs/llava-plus/modelzoo.md) for all public LLaVA-Plus checkpoints, and the instructions on how to use the weights.

 ## Demo